 We have access to great video resources too, like Box of Broadcasts, the online off-air TV and radio service provided by the British Universities Film & Video Council.
 We also have access to the Great Courses range in Kanopy.

 If you’ve not discovered the LibKey Nomad Google Chrome browser extension, read our blog post on how to download a .pdf file of a journal article we are subscribed to from a reference in Wikipedia or PubMed or hundreds of other Scholarly Publisher Websites.

-If you have a Document Delivery book on loan, the book will be automatically renewed until further notice.
+If you have a Document Delivery book on loan, the book will be automatically renewed until the 28 September.

 We will not be able to accept any new requests for books until further notice.
 Most of our partner libraries are unable to supply to us at the moment.
 However, we will continue to try to supply articles for you.
+The British Library can now provide most of the materials available through On Demand apart from collections held in London.
 Submit your request through LibrarySearch in the usual way and we will be in touch to let you know if we can get the material to you.